The QA Handbook (QAH) is a non-normative handbook about the

 - While often "earlier is better", Charter time may not be appropriate

-for each and every of the above Good-Practice recommendations, for every
+for each and every one of the above Good-Practice recommendations, for

-Working Group.
-In some cases, it might be premature to commit to that
+every Working Group.
+In some cases, it might be premature to commit to

-level of detail at that early stage of the groups life.
+that level of detail at that early stage of the group's life.

-Process Document clearly organizes the way that a Working Group's specs
+clearly organizes the way that a Working Group's specifications are

-are progressed through the Rec track.
-But there is no similar template for
+progressed through the Rec track.
+But there is no similar template for the

 test and other quality assurance processes